w3f/polkadot-wiki/docs/learn/learn-xcvm.md

 There are many instructions that depend on the Holding register.
-The Holding register is an XCVM register that provides a place for any assets that are in an intermediary state to be held until they are deposited to the beneficiary.
-They require an instruction to place assets within and another to withdraw them.
+The Holding register is an XCVM register that provides a place for any assets that are in an intermediary state to be held until they are deposited to some beneficiary.
+It requires an instruction to place assets within it and another to withdraw them.
 The simplest example of this occurring is the `DepositAsset` instruction, which in its Rust form looks like this: